 Remember, you may lose your claims forever if you miss these deadlines.
 Therefore, it is important to have an attorney on your side.
-Speak with an experienced disability discrimination lawyer at Kitay Law Offices to ensure you follow the process correctly.
+Speak with an experienced lawyer at Kitay Law Offices to ensure you follow the process correctly.

 How long after I file my EEOC or PHRC complaint can I sue my employer in court?